Aureliustics/CodeHS-Plus/README.md

 <h1>CodeHS Plus</h1>
 <h3>Adds general utility and quality of life to CodeHS.
 Currently the only features are saving sandbox links to collaborate on CodeHS easier, showing assignment answers in a codeblock or printing it to console.
-For the cheat menu, stealthy features are set in place such as a self destruct button (press left alt to activate) to destroy cheat menu and codeblock.
+The cheat menu is built with stealth in mind.
+There is a self destruct button (press left alt to activate) to destroy cheat menu and codeblock.
 This makes it harder to get caught by teachers.</h3>

 <h1>Installation</h1>
 <ul>